orientiered/Onegin/README.md

 Sorts lines in given file in ascending order

+Then sorts lines starting from their end

+Then prints original text

 Ignores all symbols except alphabet, also doesn't distinguish uppercase and lowercase

 ## Usage